jvitku/rl/sarsa/README.md

 * if the data sample is received, this is considered as a simulation step, which means:
 	* one algorithm step is made and output values are updated

+## Changelog

+* working on Observer which logs qMatrix into file @see org.hanns.rl.discrete.observer.qMatrix.stats

 ## TODO

 * rl_sarsa node (communication??) sometimes somehow crashes and: